rafaeltmbr/clock/README.md

 `yarn dev`

 this will run scripts to watch changes in the files located in the **./src** folder, then compiled files will be generated in the **./public** folder.
+When finished development, production files can be generated running the following command

+`yarn build`

+this will generated minified (lightweight) files in the **./public** folder